 In 2018, the company introduced a new ad campaign, “Irresistibly Hot,” aimed at Generation Z and millennials.
 Bright, funny ads and a strong social media presence were part of the campaign, which helped modernize the brand’s image and draw in a younger audience.

 In 2019, the product unveiled redesigned packaging highlighting its nutritional value and high-quality ingredients.
-This was a component of the plan to present the brand as a premium product in the frozen food category.
+This was part of the plan to position the brand as a premium product in the frozen food category.

 A new product range was debuted in 2020 under “Premium Pepperoni Pizza.”
 Real mozzarella cheese and premium pepperoni were among the higher-quality ingredients in developing this product.
 This invention aimed to satisfy consumer demand for more upscale frozen food selections.

-In 2021, the brand introduced a range made with croissant dough and carried on with recipe advancements.
+In 2021, the brand introduced a range made with croissant dough and continued to advance recipes.
 This choice drew in customers seeking frozen snack products with more complex flavors.
 Popular combos like beef taco and ham and cheese were among the flavors offered in the new collection.

 Rapper Snoop Dogg starred in a commercial campaign introduced in the same year.
-The campaign aimed to revitalize the brand’s image and draw a younger audience with funny video clips and social media activities.
+The campaign aimed to revitalize the brand’s image and attract younger audiences through funny video clips and social media activities.

-In 2022, the producer concentrated on growing its product portfolio by adding healthier and lower-calorie options.
-In response to the growing demand for healthy fast food options, new Lean Pockets options with higher protein and lower carbohydrate content were launched.
+In 2022, the producer focused on expanding its product portfolio by adding healthier, lower-calorie options.
+In response to growing demand for healthy fast-food options, new Lean Pockets with higher protein and lower carbohydrate content were launched.

-A new product line was launched in 2023 to cater to the expanding market of customers who are plant-based eaters.
+A new product line was launched in 2023 to cater to the growing market of plant-based eaters.
 This range of products, titled “Plant-Based Pockets,” offered multiple choices for plant-based meat alternatives.
-The goods are made without any components derived from animals, although they are meant to taste and feel quite similar to the original product.
+The goods are made without any animal-derived components, although they are intended to taste and feel quite similar to the original product.

-The brand kept expanding its online presence in terms of marketing.
+The brand continued to expand its online marketing presence.
 The company ran interactive online campaigns, such as social media challenges and virtual cooking seminars.

 Meaning and History